Special Educational Needs

 What specialist services and expertise are available at, or accessed by, Reculver C.E.
 Primary School?

 At Reculver C.E.
 Primary School we feel that having as much information as possible about a pupil is key when deciding on the most appropriate support for them.
-We regularly liaise with a range of external agencies and we will follow the guidance they give.
+We regularly liaise with a range of external agencies and we follow the guidance they give.

 We will always seek consent before referring a child to an outside agency for advice on their additional needs.
 We encourage parents to allow agencies to share information with a key member of staff at school.